mafintosh/root/README.md

 });
 ```

+All captured parameters are automatically decoded and normalized so you do not need to worry about `/..` attacks.

 ## Error handling

 You can specify an error handler for a specific error code by using the `error` function